crabnebula-dev/broken-navigator/challenges/space-navigator/4/INTERNAL.md

 ## Privileges

-Access to the custom `set_coordinates` Tauri command.
+Access to the custom `correct_coordinates` Tauri command.